Coins of the Indian rupee: 2011 Series with the Rupee Symbol (₹)

-In 2011, RBI issued a series in denominations of 50p, ₹1, ₹2, ₹5, and ₹10.
+In 2011, RBI issued a series in denominations of 50 paise, ₹1, ₹2, ₹5, and ₹10.
 The 50p, ₹1, ₹2, and ₹5 designs are identical except the absence of the rupee symbol in 50p coin.
 The ₹10 coin continued to be issued in bimetallic issues as previously.

 2019 Grain Series

-The Ministry of Finance has issued a notification on March 6 announcing the launch of 5 new coins in the country, namely the new 1, 2, 5, 10 and 20.
+The Ministry of Finance has issued a notification on March 6 announcing the launch of 5 new coins in the country, namely the new ₹1, ₹2, ₹5, ₹10 and ₹20.
 The new series of coins are accessible to those with visual impairments and have an enhanced design.
-The coins were launched by PM Narendra Modi and Finance Minister Arun Jaitley.
+The coins were launched by Prime Minister Narendra Modi and Finance Minister Arun Jaitley.
 The design of the coins were prepared by the National Institute of Design while Security Printing and Minting Corporation of India Limited and the Ministry of Finance played the key role in the introduction of new coins in the country.

 Various new features have been incorporated in the new series of circulation coins to make them more easy for the visually impaired people to use.
-The coins are characterized by increasing size and weight from lower to higher denominations from 1 to 20.
-All of the denominations would be of round shape, except the newly included coin of 20, which will be a 12 sided coin with no serrations.
+The coins are characterized by increasing size and weight from lower to higher denominations from ₹1 to ₹20.
+All of the denominations would be of round shape, except the newly included coin of ₹20, which will be a 12 sided coin with no serrations.